-Mendoza is a year round destination with plenty of sunshine.
+Mendoza is a year-round destination with plenty of sunshine.
 Temperatures dip from a high of 30°C to 15°C in winter but most rain falls in summer.

-The weather in the Argentine lake district is at its best in the summer months Dec-Feb.
+The Lake District is at its best in the summer months of Dec- Feb.
 Mar-Apr and Sep-Nov can be lovely seasons with rich autumn colours and blossoms respectively.
 Snow is likely in winter (Jul-Aug), the ski season.

-Northwest Argentina is predominantly dry
+Northwest Argentina is predominantly dry and hot.

-and hot.
 In general, the climate can be divided into 2 main types: a cold arid or semi-arid climate at the higher altitudes and warmer subtropical climate in the eastern parts of the region.